stratosphereips/StratosphereLinuxIPS/README.md

 ### Changelog
 [rewrite]
+- 0.6.7
+	- New lstm module to detect C&C channels in the network
+	- Several bug fixed
+	- New DNS blacklist management in the threat intelligence module
+	- Better store of IPs in the database
+	- Fix an error in how the behavioural letters where created
 - 0.6.6
 	- Added DNS resolution for IPs in timeline
-	- Added inTuple key to the timeline for inbound flows when abalysis_direction = 'all'
+	- Added inTuple key to the timeline for inbound flows when analysis_direction = 'all'
 	- Changed the timeline format in Slips and Kalipso
 	- Defined host IP in Slips and Kalipso if Slips is run on interface
 - 0.6.5
-	- Fixed ThreatIntellignce module to be fully functional.
+	- Fixed Threat Intelligence module to be fully functional.
 	- Added new feature to stop Slips automatically when input files ends.
 	- Fixed the storing and display of inbound flows in analysis direction 'all'.
 	- Fixed Kalipso to display inbound flows and h hotkey to display out tuples